AnandChowdhary/writing/honors-biology.md

 ##### "what it is like"
 A being is conscious just if there is "something that it is like" to be that creature, i.e., some subjective way the world seems or appears from the creature's mental or experiential point of view (Nagel, 1974).
 In Nagel's example, he suggests that bats are conscious, since there is a subjective way to see "what it is like" to be a bat and experience the world through echolocation.

-##### subject of conscious states
-The definition can also go one step further and define a conscious organism in terms of conscious states, i.e., state consciousness (as discussed in the section below).

 ##### transitive consciousness
 Lastly, addition to describing creatures as conscious in these various senses, there are also related senses in which creatures are described as being conscious of various things.
 The distinction is sometimes marked as that between transitive and intransitive notions of consciousness, with the former involving some object at which consciousness is directed (Rosenthal 1986).